Further education and training are often an important part of the transition to adulthood.

 • Social skills

-The students have a chance to work toward their ITP goals to achieve success as they transition to adulthood.
+Students can work toward their ITP goals to achieve success as they transition to adulthood.
 Check with your school district for available public post-secondary programs in your area.
 Some areas offer private post-secondary programs.
 Attendance at these may be discussed at the student’s transition IEP meeting.

 Additional College Support Programs